 Now you can puree it with your stick-blender.
-Those skins increase your dietary fiber~ a good thing, and the resulting apple butter is smooth and silky in texture.
+Those skins increase your dietary fiber, but the resulting apple butter will be smooth and silky in texture.

 A plug for the wonderful book that opened up a whole new world of baking crusty breads to us.
 We couldn’t be more pleased to save so much time and turn out an awesome, truly European-style crusty bread!
 I highly recommend The New Artisan Bread in Five Minutes a Day: The Discovery That Revolutionizes Home Baking.

-This will make (2) quart tubs.
-Use a tub in the next several week (if it lasts that long) and pop one in the freezer for when you do hospitality.
-Leave 1″ head room when freezing.
+This will make 2 quart tubs or 4 pints.
+Use a tub in the next several week (if it lasts that long) and pop one in the freezer for when you do hospitality with friends.
+Leave 3/4″ headroom when freezing.